What Is Male Pattern Baldness?

 | Type I | No significant recession — a mature hairline without hair loss | Preventive use possible |

-The Norwood scale makes clear why early treatment yields the best outcomes — at Types II–IV, most follicles are still active and responsive to DHT suppression.
-You can order finasteride 1mg tablets via Access Doctor’s online consultation, with next-day delivery available.
+Why early treatment matters: The Norwood scale makes clear why early treatment yields the best outcomes — at Types II–IV, most follicles are still active and responsive to DHT suppression.
+Waiting until Type VI or VII significantly reduces what treatment can achieve.

 Symptoms and Early Signs